danielzayas/SWE-bench-Live/ARCHITECTURE.md

      - Iterates until tests can run successfully
    - Language-specific handlers provide guidance for different ecosystems

+   - **Timeouts**:
+     - Each setup command issued via the Docker runtime has a 5-minute timeout; commands that exceed this limit are interrupted and marked as exit code `124`.
+     - The overall setup loop aborts if more than 10 minutes elapse (`TimeoutError("Reached global timeout of 10 minutes")`), guaranteeing containers do not run indefinitely.

 3. **Verification Agent** (`launch/agent/verify.py`):
    - Verifies that the environment is correctly set up
    - Runs test commands and checks for proper test output